 - Francesco La Camera, Director General of IRENA

 Madrid Marriott Auditorium Hotel Bar Lounge, Mezzanine Level

-CPI’s Dr. Barbara Buchner will be a panelist at the Inter-American Development Bank’s event that will focus on the current state of adaptation finance and recent developments around the world in private sector investment in climate resilience and adaptation.
-The session will feature experts in climate finance from different regions and institutions, and it will explore the role of public and private institutions in accelerating adaptation finance.
+CPI’s Dr. Barbara Buchner was a panelist at the Inter-American Development Bank’s event that focused on the current state of adaptation finance and recent developments around the world in private sector investment in climate resilience and adaptation.
+The session featured experts in climate finance from different regions and institutions, and it explored the role of public and private institutions in accelerating adaptation finance.

 Moderator: Amal-Lee Amin, IDB